Sleep Library

 Core Insight

-Deep sleep is when your brain runs a cleaning cycle that may help clear waste linked to long-term brain health.
+Deep sleep — the slow-wave stage in the first half of the night — is when your brain runs a cleaning cycle that may help clear waste linked to long-term brain health.
+It's also the stage your body protects most fiercely after sleep loss.

 waves